google/bloaty/README.md

 files](https://sourceware.org/gdb/onlinedocs/gdb/Separate-Debug-Files.html).
 If there are use cases where Bloaty's `--debug-file` option won't work, we can reconsider implementing these.

+## Mach-O

+Mach-O files always have build IDs (as far as I can tell), so no special configuration is needed to make sure you get them.

+TODO: Mach-O puts debug info in separate files, which are created using `dsymutil`.
+DWARF is not yet supported for Mach-O, but once it is then `--debug-file` will be necessary to help Bloaty find these separate debug files also.

 # Configuration Files